miscreant/meta/README.md

 the [GHASH] (technically **POLYVAL**) function being able to run in parallel, versus **AES-CMAC**'s sequential operation.

-**AES-SIV** has the advantage that it can be implemented using the AES encryption function alone, making it a better choice for environments where a hardware accelerated version of the **GHASH** function is unavailable, such as low-powered mobile devices and so-called "Internet of Things" embedded use cases.
+**AES-SIV** has the advantages of stronger security guarantees, simplicity, and that it can be implemented using the AES encryption function alone, making it a better choice for environments where a hardware accelerated version of the **GHASH** function is unavailable, such as low-powered mobile devices and so-called "Internet of Things" embedded use cases.

 [Misuse Resistance]: https://www.lvh.io/posts/nonce-misuse-resistance-101.html
 [NIST SP 800-38A]: https://dx.doi.org/10.6028/NIST.SP.800-38A